 MLDP modules can help all members of your urban government team understand one another's roles, and how they fit together.
-The Municipal Leaders' Roles and Responsibilities module covers some of the basics, and is facilitated by SUMA for urban leaders following municipal elections (see the Events Listing on our website for dates).
+The Municipal Leaders' Roles and Responsibilities module covers some of the basics, and is facilitated by Municipalities of Saskatchewan for urban leaders following municipal elections (see the Event Listings on our website for dates).
 The Human Resources in the Municipal Workplace module goes deeper into HR issues for council and administration.
-More information on MLDP is available on pages 26 and 27.
+More information on MLDP is available on pages 29.